tungerer/tungerer.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm a PhD student in Linguistics and English Language at the <a href="https://www.ed.ac.uk/ppls/linguistics-and-english-language">University of Edinburgh</a>.
+I'm a PhD student in Linguistics and English Language at the <a href="https://www.ed.ac.uk/ppls/linguistics-and-english-language">University of Edinburgh</a>.
 My work focuses on theoretical and experimental approaches to speakers' grammatical knowledge &ndash; in particular, the idea that grammar forms a mental network of interrelated constructions.

 In my PhD project (supervised by <a href="https://www.ed.ac.uk/profile/graeme-trousdale">Graeme Trousdale</a> , <a href="https://www.ed.ac.uk/profile/nikolas-gisborne">Nik Gisborne</a> and <a href="https://www.ed.ac.uk/profile/chris-cummins">Chris Cummins</a>), I investigate how psycholinguistic evidence from structural priming can inform cognitive-linguistic models of the grammatical network (e.g., in Construction Grammar).
-Specifically, my focus is on similarity relations between argument structure constructions, including some phenomena that have been rarely studied with priming (e.g., the English caused-motion and the resultative construction - see my <a href="https://doi.org/10.1515/cog-2020-0016">recent paper</a>).
+More specifically, my focus is on similarity relations between argument structure constructions, including some phenomena that have been rarely studied with priming (e.g., the English caused-motion and the resultative construction - see my <a href="https://doi.org/10.1515/cog-2020-0016">recent paper</a>).

 Other topics that I'm interested in include:
 <ul>